emissary-ingress/emissary/user-guide/monitoring.md

    Finally, we need tell Prometheus where to scrape metrics from.
 The Prometheus Operator easily manages this using a `ServiceMonitor` CRD.
 To tell Prometheus to scrape metrics from Ambassador Edge Stack's `/metrics` endpoint, copy the following YAML to a file called `ambassador-monitor.yaml`, and apply it with `kubectl`.

-    If you are running an Ambassador version higher than 0.71.0 and want to scrape metrics directly from the `/metrics` endpoint of Ambassador Edge Stack running in the `default` namespace:
+    If you are running an Ambassador version higher than 0.71.0 and want to scrape metrics directly from the `/metrics` endpoint of Ambassador Edge Stack running in the `ambassador` namespace:

     ```yaml
     ---